Earned A.A. and transferring to Minnesota State Mankato for sports management

 “You never know when you might make the connection that is going to land the job you want after college.”

-— Emily Johnson, Director of Career Services
+— Emily Johnson, Director of Career Development

 As it turned out, Jadé performed exceptionally well on her follow-up interview.
 She was hired for a full-time summer job as a youth coach at the Eagan YMCA.
 Her duties include helping plan activities for the kids to help them have fun and stay active.
 She will also teach the kids basic sports skills.
 She starts her new job June 9.